Japan household helper plan shows wider immigration dilemma

 "I couldn't find anyone who would commit to full-time work and was willing to perform multiple job duties, from childcare to cleaning to marketing," she said.

-Abe's plan to get more women working focuses on expanding the number of daycare centers.
-But Japanese women are finding that daycare centers do not stay open to match the long hours they need to adopt to compete in a male-dominated workplace.
+Abe's plan to get more women working focuses on expanding the number of daycare centres.
+But Japanese women are finding that daycare centres do not stay open to match the long hours they need to adopt to compete in a male-dominated workplace.

 Japanese domestic-help services exist, but many limit the hours and duties of their workers.